 With memes changing regularly, not all of them can rise to superstar status.
 But we think all these memes are special because they lasted a long time, inspired other memes, had endless variations, or similar reasons.

 Nobody knows what memes will rise to prominence in the coming years.
 Some old favorites might even make a comeback.
-Until then, you can relive more nostalgia by rewatching some classic YouTube videos.
+Until then, you can relive more nostalgia by rewatching some classic YouTube videos or catch up on the best memes doing the rounds currently, such as these Stranger Things memes.